SchoolOfCode/w8_team-project-quizleap/README.md

 - Think about new ideas for that category - 5 minutes
 - What APIs are available - 5 mins

-Result, together with a pros and cons list were recorded in [this](https://drive.google.com/drive/folders/15dy0gI3PanYp9DkNSPorNgAOFTBC6VB1) shared google drive where we have recorder all our planning and research for the project.
+Result, together with a pros and cons list were recorded in [this](https://drive.google.com/drive/folders/15dy0gI3PanYp9DkNSPorNgAOFTBC6VB1) shared google drive where we have recorded all our planning and research for the project.

 Analysing the research and resources available we have decided to create a **quiz app**.

 ## Understanging the problem

-The goal was to create a quiz app that will help the quiz host write personalised quizez based on user input.
+The goal was to create a quiz app that will help the quiz host write personalised quizes based on user input.

 ### User